databio/sciquill/README.md

 	export TEXINPUTS="${TEXINPUTS}${CODEBASE}mediabuilder/tex_templates/:"
 	```

 	If using bulker, you will also need to make sure this variable is passed on to your bulker tools.
-So, add it to the list of `volumes` in your bulker config file.
+So, add it to the list of `envvars` in your bulker config file.

 3. Assemble your **BibTeX database** (optional).